Article

 Image credit: Hrvoje Grubisic on Dribble

 First off, let’s define the term “grids”.
-Grid is a structure of columns and lines that helps to design a website, app, or print project.
+In layout design, grid is a structure of columns and lines that helps to structure a website, app, or print project.
 Grid determines where the block of text and other design components sit on the page.
 Every grid despite its size or type consists of three main elements: columns, gutters, and margins.
 Grid layout design is the design that relies on the grids.

 Graphic and web-designers work in the dimension that can be broken down to the rectangle, be it a page or a screen.
 This determines the shape of the grid as well.
 The lines within the grid are customized.
 Creators can build the grid themselves or rely on ready grid systems, while designers can use the same grid system throughout the whole piece of design, or create a new grid for each page to express their ideas.